codefellows-seattle-javascript-401d23/28-to-do-app/lab-carl/README.md

 ## Overview

-This lab project focused on building a simple note list application.
-Notes can be added to the list with the note form and removed by clicking the 'remove' button next to each item.
+This lab project focused on building a simple TODO note list application.
+Notes can be added to the list from the 'dashboard' with the note form and removed by clicking the 'remove' button next a note in the list.
 In Lab 29, functionality was added to be able to update a note with a 'pop up' modal component.

 ## Architecture